 Fleas are one of the downsides to our fluffy friends, but luckily they are easily prevented by using flea medicine or collars.
 If you’ve ever stepped into a pet store and been alarmed at the range of options available to you, you’re not alone.

-A quick search of Chewy.com shows over 250 different flea products available, from spot-on medications, to flea medicine tablets, to the best flea treatment for dogs.
+A quick search of Chewy.com shows over 250 different flea products available, from spot-on medications, to flea medicine tablets, to the best flea treatment for dogs and the best flea treatment for cats.
 How are you supposed to know which is best?
 Let’s get stuck in and help you figure it out.

 Flea medicine overview